Starmer appoints senior Blair-era aide Powell as National Security Adviser

 “As the Prime Minister has set out, national security is at the heart of this country’s response to the many challenges we face and having an integrated response will be crucial to our success.
 I look forward to advising the Prime Minister and working closely with ministers and officials in this new role.”

+“That is why making a political appointment takes this Government into such dangerous territory,” Mr Thomas-Symonds, then-shadow home secretary, said at the time.

-The Tories criticised the appointment of “another Labour apparatchik” and highlighted past remarks made by Mr Powell relating to the Chagos Islands.
+The Tories criticised the drafting in of “another Labour apparatchik” and highlighted past remarks made by Mr Powell relating to the Chagos Islands.

-“It’s disappointing the Government have appointed another Labour apparatchik to a senior role, sidelining an experienced general,” a Conservative Party spokesman said.
+A Conservative Party spokesman said: “It’s disappointing the Government have appointed another Labour apparatchik to a senior role, sidelining an experienced general.

 “Mr Powell’s previous comments about the unimportance of British overseas territories are extremely concerning and many will be worried that there is more to come.”